Cylinders (also known as “gas bottles”) should be handled only by trained personnel.

 - A single cylinder secured alongside the primary cylinder as the reserve cylinder.

-Cylinders not "in use" should not be stored in the lab.
+Cylinders that are not "in use" should be stored at a safe location outside the lab.

 Recommendations for outdoor cylinder storage include:

-- Hydrogen cylinders located outdoors should not be installed within 10 feet of windows, doors, or other building openings, or within 50 feet of ventilation intakes.
+- Hydrogen cylinders located outdoors should not be installed within 3 m (~ 10 feet) of windows, doors, or other building openings, or within 15m (~ 49 feet) of ventilation intakes.

-- Storage areas should be kept clear of dry vegetation and combustible materials for at least 15 feet.
+- Storage areas should be kept clear of dry vegetation and combustible materials.

 - Cylinders stored outside should not be placed on the ground or on surfaces where water can accumulate.